qztweII/2026-Software-Engineering-Assessment-2/main.md

 - None

 #### Deck
-> This contains cards for each player
+> This contains cards for the player and bot

 Data:
 - cards: list